sqlfluff/sqlfluff/CONTRIBUTING.md

 :star2: **Third** - the best way to get started contributing, is to use the tool in anger and then to submit bugs and features through GitHub.
-In particular, in helping to develop the parser, examples of queries which don't parse as expected are especially helpful.
+In particular, in helping to develop the parser, examples of queries that do not parse as expected are especially helpful.

-:star2: **Fourth** - making sure that our documentation is up-to-date and useful for new users is really important.
-If you're a new user, you're in precisely the best position to do this.
+:star2: **Fourth** - making sure that our documentation is up-to-date and useful for new users is important.
+If you are a new user, you are in precisely the best position to do this.
 Familiarise yourself with the tool (as per step 2 above) and familiarise yourself with the current documentation (live version at [docs.sqlfluff.com](https://docs.sqlfluff.com) and the source can be found